IHE/ITI.Finance/input/pagecontent/volume-1.md

 A field agent of the national insurance provider registers a household into a specific insurance scheme.

-##### XX.4.2.1.1 Register Household Use Case Description
+##### XX.4.2.1.1 Enroll Household or Beneficiary Use Case Description

 Amara Nwosu is a field agent for the National Health Insurance Scheme (NHIS) and is registering a household into the scheme.
 Amara uses a tablet to input the beneficiary information in the Financing and Insurance System.

-1. Amara arrives at the home of the beneficiaries who identify themsleves with their national ID card(s).
+1. Amara arrives at the home of the beneficiaries who identify themselves with their national ID card(s).
-1. Amara queries the existance of the beneficiaries from the central ID or beneficiary register through the enrolment app (PoS) on his tablet.
-The client register returns basic attributes of the beneficiaries (e.g. full names, adress, birthdate etc)
+1. Amara queries the existence of the beneficiaries from the central ID or beneficiary register through the enrollment app on her tablet.
+The client register returns basic attributes of the beneficiaries (e.g. full names, address, birth date etc)
-1. Amara captures all additional data needed for enrollemnt into a specific insurance scheme and submits it to the central Finance and Insurance System (FIS).
+1. Amara captures all additional data needed for enrollment into a specific insurance scheme and submits it to the central Finance and Insurance System (FIS).
-1. The elegibility of the benificiary for this specific scheme is verifeid by eihter manual or automatic processes suing the FIS.
+1. The eligibility of the beneficiary for this specific scheme is verified by either manual or automatic processes suing the FIS.
-1. If the elegibility cirteria are fullfilled, the beneficiary / household is being enrolled into the scheme in the FIS by creating a policy.
+1. If the eligibility criteria are fulfilled, the beneficiary / household is being enrolled into the scheme in the FIS by creating a policy.
-1. optionally: The FIS updates the insuree or policiy number to the client register.
+1. optionally: The FIS updates the insuree or policy number to the client register.
-1. The FIS return a status notification about the successfull enrollement back to the enrollemtn app.
+1. The FIS return a status notification about the successful enrollment back to the enrollment app.
-1. Amara adds any addintional data needed to the beneficiary record.
+1. Amara adds any additional data needed to the beneficiary record.

-##### XX.4.2.1.2 Register Household Process Flow
+##### XX.4.2.1.2 Enroll Household or Beneficiary Process Flow

-* PoS - The point of service system is a Beneficiary Requestor that captures an enrollment request.
+* App - The point of service system is a Beneficiary Requestor that captures an enrollment request.
 * FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.
+* Client Registry - Client Registry is a Patient Identity Manager that is a central repository of patient data for the country.

 <figure>
 {%include usecase1-processflow.svg%}
-<figcaption><b>Figure XX.4.2.1.2-1: Register Household Process Flow in Profile FAIS</b></figcaption>
+<figcaption><b>Figure XX.4.2.1.2-1: Enroll Household or Beneficiary Process Flow in Profile FAIS</b></figcaption>
 </figure>
 <br clear="all">